United Airlines Flight 2885

 United Airlines Flight 2885 was a scheduled cargo flight from Cleveland to Los Angeles, with stopover in Detroit.
-On January 11, 1983, a DC-8 operating Flight 2885 crashed after take-off from Detroit, killing all 3 crew members.
+On January 11, 1983, a DC-8 operating as Flight 2885 crashed after take-off from Detroit, killing all three crew members.
 The National Transportation Safety Board (NTSB) investigation determined that the cause for the crash was pilot error.
 A radioactive package was found on board, but no radioactive material was spilled.